Phineas: Well... apparently not.

 - Candace's subplot in this episode deals with the standard "Beauty is Within" lesson, but it's handled in a much more realistic and more gratifying way, as Candace calls out the people who capitalize on stoking people's insecurities and warping people's understandings of themselves.
 She asserts that beauty has no business being her life's main goal, and she loves herself for who she is.

 - Baljeet's commitment to success from "Unfair Science Fair" hasn't changed, but he's grown since then.
 While he's disappointed when his watermelon (appears to) shrink back down in the end, he just goes to place it in the shame carton, smiling as he does and ready to do better next time.

 Don't Even Blink

-Ferb putting a handkerchief on the egg when Phineas mentioned it was getting cold.
-Doubles as a Crowning Moment of Funny.
+- Ferb putting a handkerchief on the egg when Phineas mentioned it was getting cold.
+Doubles as a Funny Moment.